MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 False Statement in Securities Report

-If a false statement is made on a significant matter in the securities report and submitted, not only the perpetrator but also the company will be punished.
+If a false statement is made on a significant matter in the securities report and submitted, both the perpetrator and the company will face consequences.

-For the company, a fine of up to 700 million yen (Article 207 of the Japanese Financial Instruments and Exchange Act)
+The company may be subject to a fine of up to 700 million yen, as stipulated in Article 207 of the Japanese Financial Instruments and Exchange Act.

 Special Breach of Trust

-If a director or similar person conducts fraudulent accounting for their own or a third party’s benefit and causes damage to the company, they may be sentenced to imprisonment for up to 10 years or a fine of up to 10 million yen, or both.
-(Article 960 of the Japanese Companies Act)
+A director or similar person who engages in fraudulent accounting for their own benefit or that of a third party and causes damage to the company may face a prison sentence of up to 10 years, a fine of up to 10 million yen, or both.
+In accordance with Article 960 of the Japanese Companies Act,

-Furthermore, if the surplus funds generated by fraudulent accounting are distributed to shareholders, the director or similar person may be sentenced to imprisonment for up to 5 years or a fine of up to 5 million yen, or both.
-(Article 963 of the Japanese Companies Act)
+Furthermore, in the event the surplus funds generated by fraudulent accounting are distributed to shareholders, the director or similar person may be subject to a prison sentence of up to five years or a fine of up to five million yen, or both.
+This is in accordance with Article 963 of the Japanese Companies Act.

 Fraud